+I began to become quite depressed by all the sunshine and wide open skies and how my hair acted strangely in the humidity.
 My father, a New England born-and-raised protestant; to his great credit, wasn’t putting up with any of my long faces.
 He made a gallant effort to model embracing our new southern culture.
 He played Dolly Parton, Waylon Jennings, Bob Seeger, Willie Nelson, and Crystal Gayle on the record player.
 Constantly.

 Put some pants on, Joan.

 When I grew tired of watching Angie play with her Barbie dolls, I’d tell Joan I was going home.
 Then Angie would throw herself on the floor in a fit, and that’s when Joan would ply me into staying a little longer by serving me some Mississippi Mud Cake.
-It’s basically a sheet pan of brownies, frosted with a combination of Fluff, butter and cocoa; combined together to create a whitish brownish swirl of insulin-shocking frosting.
+It’s basically a sheet pan of brownies, frosted with a combination of Fluff, butter, and cocoa; combined together to create a whitish brownish swirl of insulin-shocking frosting.
 The cake, Joan told me, looks exactly like the Mississippi River.
 This puzzled me because never had I seen a brown river.
 But whatever, I thought.
 I don’t have to see it, I just want to eat it.
-Joan would serve it to Angie and me with a glass of milk with ice cubes, which she would press to her hot forehead before drinking.
+Joan would serve it to Angie and me with a glass of milk with ice cubes which she would press to her hot forehead before drinking.
 Here is Joan’s recipe for Mississippi Mud Cake, that she was kind enough to share with my mother all those years ago:

 The first day at my new school, I was asked to read aloud.
 When I proudly finished my paragraph, I looked around and found my classmates staring at me, open-mouthed.
-I assumed they were in a state of shock over my impressive reading skills, but then an uncomfortable silence descended and I turned red, but I wasn’t sure why.
+I assumed they were in a state of shock over my impressive reading skills, but then an uncomfortable silence descended and my face turned red, but I wasn’t sure why.
 That same hot embarrassment followed me later out to the playground, where my classmates gathered on the spinning roundabout.
 As I watched them, I couldn’t quite make out who said it because they were spinning so fast, but I distinctly heard someone shout over in my direction,

 You go home, Yankee!
 We don’t want any o’you ’round here!

 For a shy child, especially a Yankee in Brentwood in 1977-8, it is always safer and easier to blend into the background and gather information, so that’s what I did.
-I watched some of those same awful classmates given corporal punishment at school that year – a group presentation of submission by way of a wooden paddle to the behind; in front of the entire first grade because in 1977, open classrooms were the thing.
+I watched some of those same awful classmates given corporal punishment at school that year – a group presentation of submission by way of a wooden paddle to the behind; in front of the entire first grade because, in 1977, open classrooms were the thing.